Xentradi/web-scraper/readme.md

 This project is a simple web scraper that downloads a website and all its static assets, such as images, CSS, and JavaScript files, and stores them locally.
 It uses Python along with the `requests` and `beautifulsoup4` libraries.

+## How It Works

+The web scraper operates by starting at a given URL and sequentially visiting each page it encounters.
+It uses a queue to manage the URLs to be visited and a set to keep track of visited URLs to avoid processing the same page multiple times.
+The scraper downloads images, videos, and audio files from each page and saves the HTML content locally.
+It only follows internal links to ensure it stays within the target website.

 ## Features

 - Downloads HTML content of a webpage.